Commission on Judicial Conduct and Ethics

 The commission may:

-7. What actions can the Commission NOT take?
+7. What actions can NOT be taken by the Commission?

 The Commission cannot: